malefficient/2023_minimal_zotero_v/minimal_zotero_v.md

 > [!WARN] Warning
 > During this stage you are adding a plugin to the native Zotero app!
 Not obsidian.

+> [!todo]
+>  Wouldn;t it be neat if i just hosted some cloud instance of the zotero better-bib-tex server online somewhere ?
+Could i just maintain it as some sea-lab-lab infrastructure so nobody else has/needs to maintain the bibTeX mapping?

 ![[img-install-zotero-addons.png]]